 Louis acts in financial services disputes, cross-border insolvency and professional negligence actions.
 He has particular experience of advising and appearing in freezing and third-party disclosure applications in international fraud and asset-tracing matters.
-He has acted in matters before the English High Court, the Privy Council, the London Court of International Arbitration, the International Court of Arbitration, the Financial Services and Markets Tribunal, the Irish High and Supreme Courts, as well as the Cayman Courts.
+He has acted in matters before the English High Court, the Privy Council, the London Court of International Arbitration, the International Court of Arbitration, the Financial Services and Markets Tribunal, the Irish High and Supreme Courts, as well as the BVI and Cayman Courts.

 Louis obtained a first class honours degree in Law and German from Trinity College, Dublin as an exhibition scholar.
 He read law for a year at Universität Göttingen, Germany where he obtained the level 1 state exam in German Civil Law and was awarded the Butterworths prize for securing a distinction.

 He went on to obtain a Masters in Law (LL.M.) from University College London (with two distinctions), where he subsequently tutored in contract and tort.
 He obtained the B.C.L. at Oxford University as a Prendergast and Challis scholar.
 At Oxford he focused on corporate insolvency, restitution and private international law.

 Admitted as a Solicitor Advocate in BVI in 2018.

 Admitted as an Attorney to the Cayman Bar in 2014.

 Recently passed the exams to become a Fellow of the Chartered Institute of Arbitrators.